 The SCA provides for the main requirements a Dubai company must fulfill in order to have its shares or other financial instruments listed on the capital markets.
 In order to trade on the primary capital markets of the Dubai Stock Exchange, a company must:

-• – be registered for at least 2 years prior to the application;
+- – be registered for at least 2 years prior to the application;

-• – have issued financial statements every year;
+- – have issued financial statements every year;

-• – have held its general meeting every year.
+- – have held its general meeting every year.

-Dubai company must have paid at least 35% of its subscribed capital or 30 million AED (whichever is higher), while foreign companies seeking to list on the primary capital markets in Dubai must have paid 40 million AED of its total share capital.
+A Dubai company must have paid at least 35% of its subscribed capital or 30 million AED (whichever is higher), while foreign companies seeking to list on the primary capital markets in Dubai must have paid 40 million AED of its total share capital.
 Under the new Companies Law, a company must list at least 30% of its shares, compared to the 55% required until 2015.

 Our lawyers in Dubai can offer more information about the 2015 Commercial Law.
-We invite you to watch this video about capital market regulations in Dubai
+We invite you to watch this video about capital market regulations in Dubai:

 The Initial Public Offering in Dubai